 Supervisors must be certified Diplomates in a specialty recognised by the European or American Board of Veterinary Specialisation.
-In circumstances where there are insufficient European specialists, a non-EBVS®/ABVS recognised specialist may co-supervise an ECVECC® Residency Programme under the condition that the Education Committee approves her/his curriculum vitae.
+In circumstances where there are insufficient European specialists, a non-EBVS[®]/ABVS recognised specialist may co-supervise an ECVECC[®] Residency Programme under the condition that the Education Committee approves her/his curriculum vitae.
 The minimal requirements will be that:

-- the person's training and expertise in the area in which they are supervising is equivalent to an EBVS®-recognised specialist; - the person demonstrates a significant scientific output (publications, presentations, etc.) equivalent to an EBVS®-recognised specialist; - the person passes the College's re-certification process; - the programme is supervised by an EBVS® or ABVS-recognised specialist; - during the five-year evaluation process of the training programme, the role of this supervisor will be re-evaluated.
+- the person's training and expertise in the area in which they are supervising is equivalent to an EBVS®-recognised specialist; - the person demonstrates a significant scientific output (publications, presentations, etc.) equivalent to an EBVS[®]-recognised specialist; - the person passes the College's re-certification process; - the programme is supervised by an EBVS® or ABVS-recognised specialist; - during the five-year evaluation process of the training programme, the role of this supervisor will be re-evaluated.

 Supervisors in specialities other than ECC are termed "External Supervisors".
-In addition, Supervisors must be certified Diplomates in a Specialty designated by the ECVECC® for training ECVECC® Residents and may only supervise rotations in their Specialty.
+Supervisors must be certified Diplomates in a Specialty designated by the ECVECC® for training ECVECC® Residents and may only supervise rotations in their Specialty.
+In addition, Diplomates of a Specialty recognized by the American Board of Veterinary Specialties and Fellows of the Australian and New Zealand College of Veterinary Scientists can be External Supervisors.
 Supervisors of rotations in Human ECC medicine must be Medical Doctors.
 Supervisors must be legally authorized and permitted to practice in the facility where supervision will take place.